 An application shall be deemed to be complete for the purposes of further substantive processing and review if the application contains all information and materials identified on or required by the application form.

 A defect, deficiency, or error in information and materials submitted with an application that causes the application to not comply with this Chapter or any other governing law, land use regulation, applicable land use decision, ordinance, or standard shall not render the application incomplete unless such defect, deficiency, or error reasonably prohibits or precludes substantive review of the application or a material portion thereof.

+Once the Zoning Administrator confirms that all required documents have been received, the applicant must pay the required fee to complete the application.

 Fees.
-The applicant shall pay the City fees as outlined in the City’s fee schedule as adopted and amended from time to time by the City Council upon the filing of an application.
+The applicant shall pay the City fees as outlined in the City’s fee schedule as adopted and amended from time to time by the City Council.
 Application fees shall be in amounts reasonably determined to defray actual costs incurred by the City to review applications and their accompanying documents, including plans and specifications, to act upon the application, and to conduct subsequent inspections to ensure compliance with City regulations.
-The Zoning Administrator shall return any application as incomplete if the application has not been submitted with the required fee.
 Fees shall be non-refundable, except as provided in this title.
 Applications initiated by the City shall not require fees.

 Validity.
-The continuing validity of an approval of a land use application is conditioned upon the applicant processing after approval to implement the approval with reasonable diligence.
+An approved land use application remains valid only if the applicant moves forward with it in a reasonably timely manner.

 Extensions Of Time.
 Unless otherwise prohibited or outlined in this title, upon written request for good cause shown, the Land Use Authority may without any notice or hearing, grant extension of any time limit imposed by this title on such application, its approval, or the applicant, provided that the Zoning Administrator receives such a request or initiates an extension prior to the date of expiration.
 The total period of time granted by any such extension or extensions shall not exceed half the length of time of the original time period.
 An extension shall not be granted if: